Ailing Kenosha on edge as Trump visit looms amid tensions

 “I think it’s a great thing for him to show that he cares about what’s happening here in Kenosha and not turning his back on us and just leaving us alone,” Escobar said.

-AP reporters Jennifer Peltz in Kenosha, Wisconsin, and Scott Bauer in Madison, Wisconsin, contributed.
+AP reporters Jennifer Peltz in Kenosha; Scott Bauer in Madison, Wisconsin; Don Babwin in Chicago; and Amy Forliti in Minneapolis contributed.

 Associated Press writer Russell Contreras is a member of the AP’s Race and Ethnicity Team.
 Follow Contreras on Twitter at http://twitter.com/russcontreras